wuyuntao/jquery-autosuggest/README.md

 Default: `false`

+#### canGenerateNewSelections (boolean)
+If set to 'false' this option will prevent users from creating new selections which aren't part of the suggestion.

+Default: `true`

 #### remoteFilter (boolean/string)
 If set to `false` this option will prevent the plugin filters the retrieved data again.
 If set to `'auto'` the plugin will resolve this setting regarding the datasource is a server or not.
 The idea is that in case of a server side response the data are already filtered.